What Conditions are Screened For in North Dakota?

 Support for families:

 One of the concerns some parents have after learning about their child’s condition is the cost of treatment.
-Fortunately, North Dakota provides various programs to help alleviate the financial burden on families and individuals living with these conditions.
-After diagnosis, the North Dakota Department of Health is available to refer individuals or families to public and private health care providers that can assist in long-term follow-up services.
+Fortunately, North Dakota provides various programs to help ease the financial burden on families and individuals living with these conditions.
+After diagnosis, the North Dakota Department of Health (NDDoH) is available to refer individuals or families to public and private health care providers that can assist in long-term follow-up services.

 In addition to the government-sponsored programs, all private insurers in North Dakota are required to cover the cost of medical foods and low protein modified food products as part of their prescription drug coverage.
 The insurance company will cover up to $3,000 in medical food costs the same way they cover your prescriptions under your plan, meaning there may be a copay or similar small fee.
-However, if the individual is eligible to have their medical foods or low-protein modified food products covered by a state program, such as CSHS mentioned above, the private insurance company is not required to also cover the same services since they are available from the state.
+However, if the individual is eligible to have their medical foods or low-protein modified food products covered by a state program, such as SHS mentioned above, the private insurance company is not required to also cover the same services since they are available from the state.